zu1k/nali/README_en.md

 ### Update database

-Update all databases if avaliable:
+Update all databases if available:

 ```
 $ nali update